-The GIST is a female-founded and led sports media brand that’s leveling the playing field in sports.
+The GIST is a women-founded and operated sports media brand that’s leveling the playing field in sports.
 Whether it’s a newsletter, podcast or social post, we’re all about providing a fresh and fun perspective on sports.

-Launched in 2018 by three college friends — Jacie deHoop, Ellen Hyslop and Roslyn McLarty — The GIST is all about changing the game in the male-dominated sports industry where less than 14% of journalists are women and less than 4% of coverage is on female athletes.
+Launched across North America in 2019 by three college friends — Jacie deHoop, Ellen Hyslop and Roslyn McLarty — The GIST is all about changing the game in the male-dominated sports industry where less than 14% of journalists are women and less than 4% of coverage is on female athletes.